okyeron/OMX-27/Docs.md

 - `LOCK` : locks to the active scale.
 If this is enabled, you will only be able to play notes in the scale
 - `GROUP` : groups all the notes of the scale across the lower row of 16 keys.

+Page 5:
+- `CC` : press the encoder to enter the CC configuration submode.

 #### Musical Scales

 Scales can be turned on using the 4th parameter page.
 When a scale is enabled, the keys in the scale will light up, and the root notes will light up a brighter color.
 You can still play chromatically and out of key.

 Enabling the 'LOCK' param will make it so only the notes in the scale will send midi notes out.

 Turning on the 'GROUP' parameter will map the scale across the lower row of 16 keys.
-The root note will start one key in on what would normally be a C in chromatic mode.
+The root note will start on bottom key 2 which would normally be a C in chromatic mode.

+These scale settings will also control the scale of the Scaler MidiFX when they are set to use the global scale.

+#### CC Configuration Submode

+This mode will let you change the CC values that the potentiometers send out.

+Bottom Keys 1-5 will let you quickly change which bank is selected.

+Press the AUX key to exit.

 #### MIDI Macro Modes

-__M8 Macro Mode__
+Midi macro modes are specialized Midi controller modes designed to be used with specific hardware that can be controlled via Midi.

+If a midi macro is selected, you can double click the AUX key to enter the midi macro mode, and double click the AUX key to exit the macro mode.

+Midi macro modes will send out control midi commands on the Midi Macro channel, which is `M-CH` in the parameters.

+##### M8 Macro Mode

 From MI Mode, be sure `M8` is selected from the `MCRO` parameter and then double click the AUX button to enter Macro Mode.

 `M-CH` should be set to the same value as the Control Map Channel in the M8 MIDI settings screen.
 Default is set to channel 10.

 Double click the AUX button again to exit Macro Mode.

+The M8 macro mode has two pages, which change what the Keys do.

+* Mute Solo Page:

 The bottom row of keys correspond to mutes (orange) and solos (red).
 The top "black keys" are as follows: